 At the centre of the Mediterranean, Malta has been much prized – and fought over – down the centuries.
 Whether you’re curious to explore the caves and wrecks at the multitude of dive sites or immerse yourself in the island’s rich history, a trip to Malta will not disappoint.

 Malta’s tiny capital, built by the Knights of St John, is almost completely surrounded by water.
 It must be the easiest capital city in the world to explore and is probably the most charming.
-This UNESCO World Heritage Site is just 1,000m by 600m and sits on a peninsula surrounded on three sides by the sea and on the fourth by the suburb of Floriana.
+This UNESCO World Heritage Site and 2018 European Capital of Culture is just 1,000m by 600m and sits on a peninsula surrounded on three sides by the sea and on the fourth by the suburb of Floriana.
 To see Valletta’s fortifications in their full glory – as they would have been seen by a potential invader – you need to be outside the city.
 A great way to do this is to view the bastions and harbours is from the water on a tour of the Grand Harbour and the creeks of the Three Cities in a dgħajsa, a traditional harbour boat.

 © Visit Malta